 Asset Intelligence and certificates

 Configuration Manager installs with an X.509 certificate that the Asset Intelligence synchronization point uses to connect to Microsoft.
 Configuration Manager uses this certificate to request a client authentication certificate from the Microsoft certificate service.
 The client authentication certificate is installed on the Asset Intelligence synchronization point and it's used to authenticate the server to Microsoft.
 Configuration Manager uses the client authentication certificate to download the Asset Intelligence catalog and to upload software titles.

 This certificate has a key length of 1024 bits.

 The cloud management gateway (CMG) requires server authentication certificates.
 These certificates allow the service to provide HTTPS communication to clients over the internet.
 For more information, see CMG server authentication certificate.

 Clients require another type of authentication to communicate with a CMG and the on-premises management point.
-They can use Azure Active Directory, a PKI certificate, or a site token.
+They can use Microsoft Entra ID, a PKI certificate, or a site token.
 For more information, see Configure client authentication for cloud management gateway.